Don’t Have a Digital Transformation Strategy? Here Is How to Get One

 Below we describe a project ObjectStyle did for a client in the legal niche.
 The project included measures that enabled digital transformation for the client, among other things.

-Our clients is a legal data company that collects and organizes data from various sources.
+Our client is a legal data company that collects and organizes data from various sources.
 It then makes the data available on demand for a fee.
 Besides, it offers paid APIs to long-term partners who also need these data.

 ObjectStyle began working with the client before their digital transformation.
 We can observe the before and after differences very clearly.